wdawson/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 If it crashes and doesn't start, trying running `heroku restart`.
 If that doesn't solve the problem, go to <https://help.heroku.com> and click **Create a ticket** at the top.
 Click **Running Applications** > **Java**, scroll to the bottom, and click **Create a ticket**.
 Enter something like the following for the subject and description, select one of your apps, then submit it.

 ```
-Subject: JHipster Apps Startup Timeout
+Subject: JHipster App Startup Timeout

-Description: Hello, I have a JHipster app that has the following error on startup:
+Description: Hello, I have a JHipster (Spring Boot) app that has the following error on startup:

 Error R10 (Boot timeout) -> Web process failed to bind to $PORT within 90 seconds of launch